-- 31 May 2016: First approved PIRS - 3 January 2018: Reporting period updated from semiannual to annual. - 11 February 2019: Definition details for this indicator have been removed.
+- 31 May 2016: First approved PIRS - 3 January 2018: Reporting period updated from semiannual to annual. - II February 2019: Definition details for this indicator have been removed.
 The indicator has never been reported, due to definition and measurement challenges.
 It will be redefined in consultation with USAID during FY2019, with the intent of reporting results in the FY2019 fourth quarter/annual report.
 Targets information relocated to Annex C. - 17 March 2020: Full reference sheet developed for this indicator. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated.
+Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.